 Top UX Designers to Follow in 2019

-Getting inspiried for new design ideas can be frustrating, no doubt.
-Sometimes you want to check out some best practices, get amazed, look at your product designer and wonder whether your UX will ever be such good (-yes, I’m looking at you Alican! 👀).
+Getting inspired for new design ideas can be frustrating, no doubt.
+Sometimes you want to check out some best practices from most famous ux designers, get amazed and look at your product designer and wonder whether your UX will ever be such good (-yes, I’m looking at you Alican! 👀).

 We’ve prepared this directory so that you easily find famous UX designers and follow them to get their inspirations.
 This article also will give some clues to beginner ux designers about ” What Does a UX Designer Do? ” question.